cbora/recast-cli/README.md

 ## RECAST command line interface

-Command Line interface to interact with the RECAST API.
+Command Line interface used to interact with the RECAST API.
 For POST commands, one should provide their ORCID_ID & ACCESS_TOKEN in the `recastcli/resources/config.yaml`.

 Examples of YAML files for submission can be found in this directory `recastcli/resources`.